-The City is reviving the 2019 "A Bridge to Work" program that pays the homeless for beautification work.
+The City's revived 2019 "A Bridge to Work" program pays the homeless for beautification work.
 The partnership with Canvas Community Church will pay participants \$11 per hour for picking up trash or other beautification tasks over four hours per day, three days a week, throughout the city.
-The board of directors approved \$150,000 for this program.
+This program will continue in 2023.